Why Sunrun Inc. (RUN)’s Most Recent Report Reveals Some Hints About Its Future

 BofA Securities gave a rating of “Buy” to RUN, setting the target price at $79 in the report published on September 29th of the current year.

-Volatility was left at 7.60%, however, over the last 30 days, the volatility rate increased by 6.56%, as shares surge +3.62% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +35.61% upper at present.
+Volatility was left at 7.62%, however, over the last 30 days, the volatility rate increased by 6.68%, as shares sank -5.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +27.88% upper at present.

 Insider Trading